karakays/lfcs/README.md

 `pstree` to visualize process hierarchy by pid or uid.
 `pstree [options] [pid,user]`

 ### XIII.
-Memory Monitoring
+Memory monitoring

 Virtual memory consists of resident memory and swap area.
-Memory usage and IO throughput are relatet because in most cases, most of the memory used to cache the contents of files on disk.
+Memory usage and IO throughput are much related because in most cases, most of the memory is used to `cache` the contents of files on disk.
 Kernel stages disk writes into cache and over time it flushes them to disk. `dirty page` are memory pages that still need to be flushed.
+And `page` is the smallest unit of memory that can be accessed, allocated by processes or swapped in/out to disk.

+`#### `buffer` vs. `cache`
+`buffer` is a type of cache for filesystem metadata and block devices.
+That is, buffers remember filesystem superblocks, directory contents, file permissions etc. Of course, this kind of metadata always need to stay in memory since it's a must-have to access filesystem.
+`cache` is related to caching file contents in order to improve disk read access. `vm.dirty*` tunables are related here.

 `/proc/sys/vm/` contains tunables for the virtual memory system.

 vm.entry | purpose
 ---   | ---
-`dirty_bg_ratio | % of system memory for dirty pages before `flush` kicks in.
+`dirty_bg_ratio` | % of system memory for dirty pages before `flush` kicks in.
 `dirty_ratio` | abs. maximum of system memory for dirty pages. if reached here, all new IO blocks until dirty pages `flush`ed.
 `expire_centisecs` | dirty data expiry time
 `overcommit_memory` | 0=kernel estimates overcm allocation, 1=permits any overcm allocations, 2=prevents overcm
 `overcommit_ratio` | if overcm_memory=2, max overcm can reach swap + this % of RAM
 `oom_kill_allocating_task` | let oom-killer kill the task that triggered `panic_on_oom` | kernel panic on oom
-`swapiness` | how aggressively kernel swaps
+`swapiness` | how aggressively kernel swaps between 0 and 100.
+0 means kernel only swaps agains OOM faults.

 #### vmstat